LaffertyDev/Portal0/src/client/battlemap/readme.md

 1. Mark objects that "Collide" with light
 1. Generate "light source"
 1. Specify colours for "Light source"
+1. Global Illumination Support for "sun" or "moon" lighting which creates smart shadows

+## Scheduling Features

+If I make an app, scheduling should be a critical feature.
+Built-in reminders for play sessions, DM sending notifications to players

+1. DMs should be able to set a recurring time for their campaign
+2. Users receive periodic notifications about upcoming games
+3. DMs should be able to cancel a game and palyers should receive a notification
+4. Players should be able to accept or deny upcoming game notifications, allowing everyone to see the schedule
+5. DMs should be able to ask players when the next game / all games should be held

 ## Campaign Support Features